Dianataal/todolist/README.md

 https://docs.cypress.io/guides/getting-started/installing-cypress
 3. Download the zip file for Todolist and copy the main folder to your preferred location. https://github.com/Dianataal/todolist
-* 4. Download VS Code if you don't have a IDE https://code.visualstudio.com/download
+* 4. Download VS Code if you don't have an IDE https://code.visualstudio.com/download

 Node.js download